Utkirbek/MexicanBotAdminFront/README.md

 Getting Started & Installation:

 For getting started with the template you have to follow the below procedure.
-First navigate to the Dashtar-admin directory.
+First navigate to the kosherplug-admin directory.

 Step 1 : Configure your env.local file: